Paul Rudolph (architect)

-Paul Marvin Rudolph (October 23, 1918 – August 8, 1997) was an American architect and the chair of Yale University's Department of Architecture for six years, known for his use of reinforced concrete and highly complex floor plans.
+Paul Marvin Rudolph (October 23, 1918 – August 8, 1997) was an American architect and the chair of Yale University's Department of Architecture from 1958 to 1965.
+He was known for his use of reinforced concrete and highly complex floor plans.
 His best-known works include the Boston Government Service Center and the Yale Art and Architecture Building (A&A Building), a spatially-complex Brutalist concrete structure.
 He is one of the modernist architects considered an early practitioner of the Sarasota School of Architecture.

 Early life, education, and personal life

 Paul Marvin Rudolph was born October 23, 1918, in Elkton, Kentucky.
 His father, Keener L. Rudolph, was an itinerant Methodist preacher, and through their travels the son was exposed to the architecture of the American South.
 His mother, Eurye (Stone) Rudolph, had artistic interests.
 Rudolph also showed early talent at painting and music.

 Rudolph earned his bachelor's degree in architecture at Auburn University (then known as Alabama Polytechnic Institute) in 1940, and then moved to the Harvard Graduate School of Design to study with Bauhaus founder Walter Gropius.
 After three years, he left to serve as an officer in the United States Naval Reserve at Brooklyn Navy Yard for three years during WWII, working on design and construction of merchant marine ships.
 He then resumed studies at Harvard, where his classmates included I.M.
 Pei and Philip Johnson.
 Rudolph was awarded his master's degree in 1947.

 Paul Rudolph was gay, though not openly, due to the political and societal climate of the time.
-He lived in his Beekman Street apartment with his partner, Ernst Wagner.
+He lived in his 23 Beekman Place apartment with his partner, Ernst Wagner.